atomheartother/QTweet/README.md

 - The channel name, guild name and channel ID for the relevant channel, I like to have the names as they give me an idea of where QTweet is being used and make my logs more pleasant to look at, the channelID lets me look into bugs.
 - When a command runs, I display the author's tag and the full command, to be able to debug when something goes wrong.
+- **In some cases of error** I'll display the contents of the message QTweet was trying to send to your channel.
+This is the only case of me directly accessing tweet data, and it is quite rare.

 Additionally, in real-time, I may ask QTweet for some additional info for debugging purposes, which may be stored indefinitely in my private chat with QTweet since I use Discord to communicate with her: